Rendering Fat: How to Make Tallow, Lard and Schmaltz

 This is such a HUGE topic, but the short answer is YES!
 Rendered fats are largely made up of saturated fat, which is much more stable than unsaturated fat (oils) when heated.
 A stable fat means less oxidation, which is tied with inflammation, premature aging, plus cellular membrane, mitochondrial and DNA damage (Wickens, 2001).

-Want to learn more?
-Check out my article Tallow and Lard: The Saturated Fat Controversy.
-It’s a fascinating read!
+*Want to learn more?
+Check out my articles Tallow and Lard: The Saturated Fat Controversy & The Health Benefits of Tallow and Lard.
+They are fascinating reads!

 Sourcing Ingredients for Rendering Fat